 Professor: A. Bertotti Metoyer

-Associate Professors: M. Bahr, A. Bertotti Metoyer, V. Gumbhir, W. Hayes, M. Marin, A. Miranne
+Associate Professors: M. Bahr, V. Gumbhir, W. Hayes

 The department offers one major and one minor:

-The study of sociology helps students develop an awareness of the connections between our individual experiences and the groups to which we belong.
+The Sociology program helps students develop an awareness of the connections between our individual experiences and the groups to which we belong.
 Learning the theories and methodologies of sociology provides students with an excellent foundation for a variety of careers, including law, government service, teaching, and business.
-The requirements for a major in sociology have been designed to facilitate the acquisition of skills in social scientific theorizing and research design.
-The student may use the credits available in electives to pursue an interest in a specific content area of the discipline such as social inequality, social psychology, social institutions, or deviance.
+The department has designed the major to facilitate the acquisition of skills in social scientific theorizing and research design.
+The student may use elective credits to pursue an interest in a specific area of the discipline, such as social inequality, social psychology, social institutions, or deviance.

 Students have the opportunity to graduate with honors in the major if they have fulfilled all requirements, achieved a grade point average of at least 3.70 in their sociology courses, and written and defended a senior thesis (SOCI 498).

-Students who are planning to obtain certification in elementary or secondary education while majoring in Sociology must consult with advisors in the department and in the School of Education in order to insure that both sets of requirements may be met.
-These students are advised to choose a minor which will broaden and strengthen their knowledge of social science.
+Students who are planning to obtain certification in elementary or secondary education, while majoring in Sociology, must consult with advisors in the department and in the School of Education to insure all requirements may be met.
+The department advises students to choose a minor which will broaden and strengthen their social science knowledge .

 |SOCI 101 Introduction to Sociology||3 credits|